Buyers’ Guide to Dining Room Sideboards and BuffetsBy Bailiegh Basham · October 21, 2021

 Sideboards vs. Credenzas

 Many people use the word sideboard, buffet, and credenza interchangeably to refer to the same item of dining room furniture.

 A credenza is an American term for a dining room cupboard used to serve meals, and it may also be used to store or display decorative serving dishes.
 Credenzas are sometimes smaller and more formal-looking than a sideboard or buffet.
 They often have no legs and sit directly on the ground.
 Buffets and sideboards typically have longer or more visible legs that bookend drawers or cupboards.
 Also, sideboards are different from credenzas, typically, in that they often have hutch tops used for displaying china or decorative items.

 Credenzas may have shelving in their centers surrounded by glass display cabinets on either side, or they may be crafted entirely of hardwood.

-In modern day, many people also refer to them as console tables.
-Depending on the home’s layout and the space permitted, credenzas may offer the right amount of storage space for miscellaneous items in your living room, dining room, hallway or home office.
+In the modern-day, many people also refer to them as console tables.
+Depending on the home’s layout and the space permitted, credenzas may offer the right amount of storage space for miscellaneous items in your living room, dining room, hallway, or home office.